pulumi/registry/themes/default/content/registry/packages/civo/installation-configuration.md

 The Pulumi Civo provider uses the Civo SDK to manage and provision resources.

-> Pulumi relies on the Civo SDK to authenticate requests from your computer to Civo.
-Your credentials are never sent
-> to pulumi.com.

-The Pulumi Civo Provider needs to be configured with Civo credentials before it can be used to create resources.

 ## Installation

 The Civo provider is available as a package in all Pulumi languages: